chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 #### Property-Based Testing

-In one of the previous section, I briefly mentioned Property-Based Testing(PBT) and its relation to loop invariant.
+In one of the previous section, we mentioned Property-Based Testing(PBT) and its relation to loop invariant.
 Now it's a good time to see it in action.
-On top of the complete implementation of BubbleSort, we can insert method calls that check the properties of the loop, in this case the loop invariant.
+On top of the complete implementation of Bubble Sort, we can insert method calls that check the properties of the loop at runtime, in this case the loop invariant.
 You can modify the code to see the output to console and you can also try other test cases.

-Indeed, we can also insert method calls that check whether the loop variant decrease for each iteration.
-In BubbleSort it's too straightforward, but in binary search it would be interesting.
+Indeed, we can also insert method calls that check whether the loop variant decreases each iteration.
+In Bubble Sort it's too straightforward, but in binary search it would be insightful.

 ```java
 void bubbleSort(int[] a) {